pkp/pkp-docs/learning-ojs/en/settings-website.md

 ### Languages

+This PKP School video explains how to configure the Language settings in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

-{% include video.html id="VU5kAPOqNPc" provider="youtube" title="Video of OJS language settings demonstration"%}
+{% include video.html id="VU5kAPOqNPc" provider="youtube" title="Video of how to configure the language settings in OJS"%}

 OJS is multilingual, which means that the interface, emails, and published content can be available in multiple languages and authors can make submissions in one or more languages on a single site or journal.
 When you install OJS, you can select one or more languages for your site.